Ahmed-Fawzy-Coder/WeatherApp/README.md

 ## Description

-AN OpenSource Weather App To Know Your Location By GeoLoaction And Fetching Data From OpenWeather Api
+An OpenSource Weather App To Know Your Location By GeoLoaction And Fetching Data From OpenWeather Api

 ## Getting Started